rajab57/TheTweetZone/README.md

 14. [x] **Additional** : Parsing the tweet body to be similar to Twitter
 15. [x] **Additional** : Captured number of retweets and favorites on the detailed Tweet View.
 16. [x] **Additional** : Show indefinite progress while fetching tweets from TwitterServer/local database.
+17. [x] **Additional** : Parse the tweet to extract the retweet information and show on the Tweet accordingly.
+18. [x] **Additional** : Get original user info from Twitter server for retweeted tweets and update Tweet timeline.
+19. [x] **Additional** : Tweet text count color change based on allowed limit

 #### Incomplete
 1. The reply, favorite and retweet buttons on the timeline do not have action attached to it.